Defensive Few-shot Learning: The Proposed Defensive Few-shot Learning Framework

+Due to the scarcity of training data, few-shot models need to learn transferable knowledge from a class-disjoint auxiliary set, which generally has a somewhat different sample distribution with respect to the target few-shot task.
+This situation makes the problem of DFSL quite different from the generic adversarial defense problems, and thus raises two new questions on DFSL: (1) how to transfer adversarial defense knowledge between two sample distributions (\textit{i.e.}, $\mathcal{A}$ and $\mathcal{S}$)?
+(2) how to narrow the distribution gap between the clean and adversarial examples in a specific adversary-based few-shot task (\textit{i.e.}, the distribution gap between $\mathcal{Q}$ and $\mathcal{Q}^\text{adv}$)?

-In generic image classification, we usually take a distribution consistency assumption between the training and test sets (\emph{i.e.,} independently and identically distributed data), guaranteeing the model trained on the training set can generalize to the test set.
-However, because of the lack of training samples in the support set $\mathcal{S}$, few-shot learning usually resorts to a class-disjoint auxiliary (training) set $\mathcal{A}$ to learn transferable knowledge for $\mathcal{S}$.
-Since the sample distribution of $\mathcal{A}$ is relatively different from that of $\mathcal{S}$, the generalization performance on the target data sets (\emph{i.e.,} $\mathcal{S}$ and $\mathcal{Q}$) cannot be well guaranteed, so does the generalization of adversarial training.
-As an illustration, from the left side of Fig.~\ref{fig_distribution}, we can observe that there may be a large distribution gap between training and test sets in the sample space because these two sets are class-disjoint, making the adversarial defense hardly transferable.
+\textbf{The first question} does not exist in generic image classification, because we can usually make a distribution consistency assumption between the training and test sets (\textit{i.e.}, independently and identically distributed data) to guarantee the model trained on the training set can generalize well to the test set.
+Such an assumption is also implicitly assumed in the existing adversarial defense methods~\cite{goodfellow2014explaining,kannan2018adversarial,MMDICLR2019}.
+However, in DFSL, the auxiliary set (for training) $\mathcal{A}$ has a totally class-disjoint label space with the support set $\mathcal{S}$ in the target adversary-based few-shot task.
+Since the sample distribution of $\mathcal{A}$ is relatively different from the sample distribution of $\mathcal{S}$, the generalization performance on the target data set (\textit{i.e.}, $\mathcal{S}$) cannot be well guaranteed.
+As a result, the adversarial defense knowledge learned on $\mathcal{A}$ by directly using the existing adversarial defense methods is hard to be transferred to $\mathcal{S}$ in the target task.
+This is why we cannot directly employ the existing adversarial defense methods to address the DFSL problem.
+This will be demonstrated in the experimental part later.